miethe/MeatyIdeas/docs/project_plans/PRDs/2025-09-21-file-ingest-and-organization-prd.md

 ## 11) Rollout Strategy

-1. Ship behind `FILE_UPLOAD_V2` flag; enable internal tenants first.
-2. Run stress test with synthetic 500-file upload to validate concurrency.
-3. Collect usability feedback from design partners; adjust hover states / discoverability.
-4. Gradually roll out to 25%, 50%, 100% of orgs while monitoring failure metrics.
-5. Publish release notes and updated onboarding video.
+1. Immediate rollout, as app is still in active development.

 ## 12) Dependencies & Coordination

+- You have the full-stack expertise and design prowess for end-to-end ownership of this feature.
 - Requires design system updates for drop zones, progress toasts, and draggable list rows.
-- Coordinate with infra for storage quota enforcement and antivirus integration.
+- Coordinate for storage quota enforcement and antivirus integration.
-- QA needs multi-browser matrix (Chrome, Safari, Edge) for drag-and-drop behaviour.
+- Consider multi-browser matrix (Chrome, Safari, Edge) for drag-and-drop behaviour.
-- Support team requires updated troubleshooting scripts for stuck uploads.

 ## 13) Open Questions

 1. Do we enforce per-project storage quotas at upload time or allow overflow with warning?
+A: Enforce at upload time.
 2. Should uploads default to current folder even if tree focus differs from list selection?
 (Proposed: follow primary list context.)
+A: Yes, follow primary list context.
 3. Do we surface checksum validation for files?
-(Optional; consider for future reliability improvements.)
+A: Yes, surface checksum validation.

 ## 14) Risks & Mitigations